-Applicable to low reuse scenarios representative of buildings with high efficiency appliances.
+Note: Applicable to low reuse scenarios representative of buildings with high efficiency appliances.

 Detailed Results by Impact Category

 Global Warming Potential

-District scale AeMBR mixed wastewater treatment global warming results for both the sewered and unsewered scenarios are presented in Figure 7-1.
+Figure 7-1 presents district scale AeMBR mixed wastewater treatment GWP results for the sewered and unsewered scenarios.
 While the unsewered scenario negates the needs for centralized treatment of the sludge, and the resulting compost avoids the need for commercial fertilizer, there is still a notable GWP increase when disconnecting from the sewer.
 This is represented in the red composting/land application bar in Figure 7-1.
 The increase in GWP impacts for the composting/land application life cycle stage are from nitrous oxide and methane emissions during the windrow composting process.
 As discussed in Section 2.7.2, this study assumes that 0.78 and 2.1 percent of C and N entering the compost facility are lost as CH4 and N2O, respectively.
 This value can vary markedly depending on the management of the compost system.
-Additionally, alternate composting methods, such as the aerated static pile, could be employed to minimize GWP composting impacts.
+Alternate composting methods, such as the aerated static pile, could be employed to minimize the GWP impact of composting.